KleinAbi/final_project_Flask/README.md

 Task 6: Web deployment of the application using Flask Task 7: Incorporate error handling
 Task 8: Run static code analysis
-There is a total of 16 points split between 8 tasks in the final project.
-Your final assignment will be graded by your peers who are also completing this assignment within the same session.
-You need to complete the following and submit your responses for peer review.